- 1 Small Business Grants from the US Government

-Private foundation grants are an excellent source of funding for small businesses.
+Likewise, private foundation grants are an excellent source of funding for small businesses.
 You might ask yourself…. why would a company offer to “give” away money?
-The truth is that many foundations NEED to donate money to charity for tax reasons, and these foundations set up trusts or endowments for specific charities or new businesses through grants.
+The truth is that many foundations NEED to donate money to charity for tax reasons.
+These foundations set up trusts or endowments for specific charities or new businesses through grants.

 Writing a Grant Application

-And keep in mind, that just because you THINK you have a good idea, that it is.
+Most of all, start with a website hosting account to setup your website and business email.
+Don’t rush into the grant application process before you have a website established.
+Furthermore, keep in mind, that just because you THINK you have a good idea, that it is.
 Bounce your choice off of friends and family.
 Do they “get it?”
 Do they understand why you chose it?
 If so, it’s probably a good choice for a company.
-If they don’t, keep working on it.
-If they do, then start by setting up a professional website.
-Your application process will require a URL and a professional web presence.

 Before you do anything – before you develop a business model, a revenue model, a purpose of the company, before you establish your brand’s core values and develop a tag line for the company, think long and hard about the best website for your new business enterprise.